-The Great Lakes Environmental Finance Center (GLEFC) is a partnership between the U.S. EPA and the Maxine Goodman Levin College of Urban Affairs.
-Our mission is to help communities and the states of U.S. EPA Region 5 (Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin) build innovative, cost-effective, and high-quality strategies for environmental improvement and sustainable economic development.
+The Great Lakes Environmental Finance Center is a partnership between the U.S. EPA and the Maxine Goodman Levin College of Urban Affairs.
+Our mission is to help in the financing of investments to improve environmental quality and assure a sustainable future for regulated communities in Region 5 (Illinois, Indiana, Michigan, Minnesota, Ohio, and Wisconsin).

-The Great Lakes Environmental Finance Center (GLEFC) is a technical assistance, training, and research resource for state and local government, private sector, and non-profit organizations.
-GLEFC helps solve financial problems related to environmental facilities and resources.
+The Great Lakes EFC is a technical assistance, training, and research resource for state and local government, private sector, and non-profit organizations.
+Great Lakes EFC helps solve financial problems related to environmental facilities and resources.